Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

 ## Chapter 7: Cultures of Meaning

 - Meaning seekers face an uphill battle in our culture.
-- "work and spend" culture alienates people from what really matters.
+- Our "work and spend" culture alienates people from what really matters.
 - Transitioning from material want to meaning want.
 - Leaving room for mystery.
 - A Dream Directory - a staff member that helps people achieve their dreams.